-Despite the importance of public works professionals to our communities and the stability of state and local government positions, many students, graduates, and mid-career jobseekers are simply unaware of opportunities in public works.

-Efforts should be made to ensure career counseling professionals, including those in the education system, are equipped with the information to ensure individuals are aware of these possibilities.
+Despite the importance of public works professionals to our communities and the stability of state and local government positions, many students, graduates, and mid-career jobseekers are unaware of opportunities in public works.
+Efforts should be made to ensure that all career counseling professionals are equipped with information to educate individuals about these possibilities.

-Specifically, the Department of Labor's Bureau of Labor Statistics operates a Standard Occupational Classification (SOC) system utilized by many of the nation's career counselors.
-Ensuring the wide range of public works careers are properly outlined in this system is critical to raising awareness among jobseekers.
+The Department of Labor's Bureau of Labor Statistics operates a Standard Occupational Classification (SOC) system used by many of the nation's career counselors.
+Ensuring the wide range of public works careers are properly outlined in this system is critical to raising jobseeker awareness.